rantaoca/neato-sdk-android/README.md

 boolean supportManualCleaning = robot.hasService("manualCleaning","basic-1");
 ```

-#### How to pass the NeatoRobot class throught activities
+#### How to pass the NeatoRobot class through activities
-*NeatoRobot* has two useful methods, *serialize()* and *deserialize()* that can be used in order to pass the robot throught different activities.
-For example in the first activity, say the robots list, we can click on the robot and pass it to the robot commands activity:
+*NeatoRobot* has two useful methods, *serialize()* and *deserialize()* that can be used in order to pass the robot through different activities.
+For example in the first activity, say the robot list, we can click on the robot and pass it to the robot commands activity:

 ```java
 public void onRobotClick(NeatoRobot robot) {